-Code & Title Risk Identification Risk Control Measure Risk Evaluat ion Related Action Related action latest note Current Risk Matrix Risk Score Risk Effect: Digital Services may not be involved in computer projects. lack of expertise on such projects.
-FISS.RR.01-26 DS - Information Security and closing any immediate gaps; isolated incident that becomes high profile.
+Risk Title Risk Identification Risk Control Measure Risk Evaluati on Related Action Related action latest note DS - Information Security and closing any immediate gaps; isolated incident that becomes high profile.
 Risk Cause: unprotected sensitive information Risk Event: This is the risk of not protecting sensitive information due to inter agency working, data sharing, remote and mobile accesses.
 The risk is reducing as various initiatives are underway, or have been completed, but the impact of any non compliance is likely to be high.
-Risk Effect: Non Compliance Internal controls include:- 01 - Access Controls 02 - Policies and procedures 03 - Software management 04 - Compliance with industry standards (ISO) 05 - Security and risk management reporting (inc separate risk register) 06 - Information management group & IMG Action Plan 07 - Risk Management group 08 - New Projects approved \ initiated via Digital Strategy Group \ CMT Impact 9 FISS.RR.01-27 DS - Compliance - Regulatory, Contractual and Legal This is the risk of censure and includes DPA, FOI, RIPSA, Computer Misuse, Health and Safety,GSX, NHS, Police q Risk Cause: the Council has a requirement to ensure compliance with various legislative and regulatory controls Risk Event: The failure of any of these Compliance, regulatory and Policy controls would have The main internal controls are:- 01 - Identify areas of poor practice 02 - Educate users with their Information Security responsibilities 03 - Undertake risk assessment of compliance responsibilities for GSX, ViSOR, PLDN and SCRO 04 - Policies and Guidelines exist to maintain compliance 05 - New Projects approved \ initiated via Digital Strategy Group \ CMT Impact 16
+Risk Effect: Non Compliance Internal controls include:- 01 - Access Controls 02 - Policies and procedures 03 - Software management 04 - Compliance with industry standards (ISO) 05 - Security and risk management reporting (inc separate risk register) 06 - Information management group & IMG Action Plan 07 - Risk Management group 08 - New Projects approved \ initiated via Digital Strategy Group \ CMT DS - Compliance - Regulatory, Contractual and Legal This is the risk of censure and includes DPA, FOI, RIPSA, Computer Misuse, Health and Safety,GSX, NHS, Police q Risk Cause: the Council has a requirement to ensure compliance with various legislative and regulatory controls Risk Event: The failure of any of these Compliance, regulatory and Policy controls would have significant implications for the organisation Risk Effect: The reputational damage to the Council, the confidence of the Citizen's of Midlothian and the potential impact on other business partners which could lead to have further Financial implications for the organisation.
+The main internal controls are:- 01 - Identify areas of poor practice 02 - Educate users with their Information Security responsibilities 03 - Undertake risk assessment of compliance responsibilities for GSX, ViSOR, PLDN and SCRO 04 - Policies and Guidelines exist to maintain compliance 05 - New Projects approved \ initiated via Digital Strategy Group \ CMT DS - Computer Business Continuity Management Computers play a major role in continuity of business and any major disruption would be crucial and jeopardise the Council's approach to the Civil Contingencies Act Risk Cause: Major failure or vulnerability found in any of the Councils Digital Infrastructure could The main internal controls are:- 01 - List of critical business systems contained with a generic IT BC Plan 02 - Routine of reporting IT BC into CMT and BCG 03 - Ongoing programme of resilience 04 - Corporate BC plan 05 - Back ups of data and systems on an incremental and full basis.